 The international system underwent a profound transformation in 1991.
-The U.S. led a coalition to reverse Saddam Hussein's annexation of Kuwait.
+The US led a coalition to reverse Saddam Hussein's annexation of Kuwait.
 The Persian Gulf War demonstrated America's new willingness to use its military to enforce international law.
-The coalition's success seemed to have buried the Vietnam syndrome, enabling American decision-makers to consider ways in which military force could be used to accomplish national interests.
-By the end of the year, the Soviet Union had dissolved, making the U.S. the world's only remaining superpower and providing decision-makers in Washington a rationale to develop a new foreign policy strategy.
-For the U.S., 1992 was not only an election year, it was also a time of great debate concerning the nation's role in world affairs.

-George H. W. Bush's administration faced a dilemma: should it continue to pursue its interests via the policies prior administrations employed during the Cold War or should it rewrite them according to new realities?
-The fact that America was the only remaining superpower led many countries to question whether the U.S. was going to use its power to maintain the status quo or to radically change the post-1945 international order.
-Similarly, the lack of an enemy forced U.S. allies to reconsider the value of American hegemony, while U.S. citizens equally questioned the need for an internationalist foreign policy (Saull 2004: 251).
-While George H. W. Bush talked about a 'new world order', the Pentagon considered ways of convincing Congress to keep the existing force structure intact.
-Different options were debated at the time, but most scholars and practitioners agreed that the U.S. was in an unenviable position; it was the owner of its own destiny.
-In other words, they argued that because American post-1945 foreign policy strategy was shaped by the Soviet threat (Deibel 1992: 81), a new strategy could be framed by the realities furnished by what Charles Krauthammer (1991) called the 'unipolar moment' to maintain and expand America's position of power.
+The coalition's success seemed to have buried the Vietnam syndrome, enabling American decision-makers to consider ways military force could be use to accomplish the national interest.
+By the end of the year, the Soviet Union had dissolved; making the US the world's remaining superpower and providing decision-makers in Washington a rationale to develop a new foreign policy strategy.
+For the US, 1992 was not only an election year, but it was also a time of great debate concerning the nation's role in world affairs.

-In March 1992, the White House leaked a draft version of a Pentagon planning paper that argued for a new foreign policy strategy.
-Known as the Defence Planning Guide (DPG), it considered ways the U.S. could sustain its hegemony post-Cold War and prevent the emergence of a multipolar world.
-As Barry Posen and Andrew Ross suggest, the policy clearly argued that U.S. foreign policy's objective was 'not merely to preserve peace among the great powers, but to preserve
+George H. W. Bush's administration faced a great dilemma: should it continue to pursue its interests via the policies prior administrations employed during the Cold War or should it re-write them according to new realities?
+The fact that America was the remaining superpower led many countries to question whether the US was going to use its power to maintain the status quo or to radically change the post-1945 international order.
+Similarly, the lack of an enemy forced American allies to reconsider the value of American hegemony, while Americans equally questioned the need for an internationalist foreign policy (Saull 2004: 251).
+While George H. W. Bush talked about a "new world order," the Pentagon considered ways of convincing Congress to keep the existing force structure intact.
+Different options were debated at the time, but most scholars and practitioners agreed that the US was in an unenviable position; it was the owner of its own destiny.
+In other words, they argued that because American post-1945 foreign policy strategy was shaped by the Soviet threat (Deibel 1992: 81), a new strategy could be framed by the realities furnished by what Charles Krauthammer (1991) called the "unipolar moment" to maintain and expand America's position of power.

-U.S. supremacy by politically, economically, and militarily outdistancing any global challenger' (1996-1997: 32).
-Thus, the DPG provided a rationale for the preservation of America's Cold War military and for the U.S.'s investment in new technologies that would secure American military predominance (Posen and Ross 1996-1997: 40-41).
+In March 1992, the White House leaked a draft version of a Pentagon planning paper that argued for a new a foreign policy strategy.
+Known as the Defense Planning Guide (DPG), it considered ways the US could sustain its hegemony in the post-Cold War and prevent the emergence of a multipolar world.
+As Barry Posen and Andrew Ross (1996-1997: 32) suggest, the policy clearly argued that US foreign policy's objective was "not merely to preserve peace among the great powers, but to preserve US supremacy by politically, economically, and militarily outdistancing any global challenger".
+Thus, the DPG provided a rationale for the preservation of America's Cold War military and for the US's investment in new technologies that would secure American military predominance (Posen and Ross 1996-1997: 40-41).
 At first sight, the DPG did not provide a departure from America's Cold War foreign policy strategy.
 However, a closer reading suggests otherwise.
-The document was sceptical of international organizations and other multilateral bodies.
-While recognizing the legitimacy these institutions may provide to American policies, the authors of the DPG2 and its supporters emphasized that the U.S. should not submit its interests to the whims of the international community.
-This left open the door for the U.S. to execute its policies unilaterally.
-Furthermore, the DPG questioned the soundness of deterrence and containment strategies, stressing the need to develop offensive strategies that could pre-empt 'an impeding attack with nuclear, chemical or biological weapons' (cited in Mann 2004: 200).
+The document was skeptical of international organizations and other multilateral bodies.
+While recognizing the legitimacy these institutions may provide to American policies, the authors of the DPG2 and its supporters emphasized that the US should not submit its interests to the whims of the international community.
+This left open the door for the US to execute its policies unilaterally.
+Furthermore, the DPG questioned the soundness of deterrence and containment strategies, stressing the need to develop offensive strategies that could preempt "an impeding attack with nuclear, chemical or biological weapons" (cited in Mann 2004: 200).